vuejs/router/packages/docs/guide/advanced/typed-routes.md

 ::: tip

 This is indeed tedious and error-prone.
-That's why it's recommended to use [unplugin-vue-router](https://github.com/posva/unplugin-vue-router) to generate the routes and the types automatically.
+That's why it's recommended to use [unplugin-vue-router](https://github.com/posva/unplugin-vue-router) to generate the routes and the types automatically from a file-based routing system.

 :::